mattlibera/livewire-flash/readme.md

 ## Requirements

-* Laravel 7.0 or above
+* Laravel >=7.0
-* Livewire, obviously.
+* Livewire ^1.2 or ^2.0

-> For new applications, consider using the TALL preset for Laravel: https://github.com/laravel-frontend-presets/tall
+> For new applications, consider using the TALL preset for Laravel: [https://github.com/laravel-frontend-presets/tall], or this package also works well with Laravel Jetstream: [https://jetstream.laravel.com/]

 ## Recommended add-ons